How to Challenge IRS Penalties (Abatement and Appeals)

 • Use Form 843 or include a detailed letter outlining your case

-• Request a Collection Due Process (CDP) hearing if the penalty is tied to enforced collections
+• Strengthen your defense by filing an appeal through a CDP hearing if the penalty is tied to enforced collections

 Related: IRS Notice of Intent to Levy – Urgent Steps to Take